dnanexus/dnanexus-example-applets/docs/_posts/2017-11-08-samtools_count_distr_region_py.md

 categories:
 - python
 - distributed
-date: '2017-08-31'
+date: '2017-11-08'
 github_link: https://github.com/Damien-Black/dnanexus-example-applets/tree/master/Tutorials/python/samtools_count_distr_region_py
+summary: Count number of reads in SAM or BAM format file using a distributed scatter gather approach.
+Subjobs perform count in parallel based on regions
 title: Distributed by Region (py)
 type: Document
 ---
-Distributed count of reads in BAM format file.
+The applet will create a count of reads from a BAM format file.
 Documentation to create a distributed applet can be found on the [DNAnexus wiki](https://wiki.dnanexus.com/Developer-Tutorials/Parallelize-Your-App).
 This readme will focus on the details of this applet.

-## How is SAMtools dependency provided?
+## How is the SAMtools dependency provided?
-SAMtools dependency is resolved by declaring an [Apt-Get](https://help.ubuntu.com/14.04/serverguide/apt-get.html) package in the dxapp.json runSpec.execDepends.
+The SAMtools dependency is resolved by declaring an [Apt-Get](https://help.ubuntu.com/14.04/serverguide/apt-get.html) package in the `dxapp.json` `runSpec.execDepends`.
 ```json
   "runSpec": {
     ...